-- Adult-Gerontology Nurse Practitioner in Primary Care Track 37 credits with a GPA of 3.0 or better on-campus intensives plus 585 clinical hours. - Family Nurse Practitioner in Primary Care Track 40 credits with a GPA of 3.0 or better on-campus intensives plus 650 clinical hours. - Nursing Education Track 30 credits with a GPA of 3.0 or better including assigned project hours plus 60 role practicum hours. - Nursing Administration Track 30 credits with a GPA of 3.0 or better including academically supervised hours
+- Primary Care Adult-Gerontology Nurse Practitioner Track 37 credits with a GPA of 3.0 or better (minimum grade of B in all courses in the program) - on-campus intensives - plus 585 clinical hours. - Family Nurse Practitioner in Primary Care Track 40 credits with a GPA of 3.0 or better (minimum grade of B in all courses in the program) on-campus intensives plus 650 clinical hours. - Nursing Administration Track 30 credits with a GPA of 3.0 or better (minimum grade of B in all courses in the program) including academically supervised hours as assigned

 Degree requirements must be completed within a 5-year period from the date of admission, including the project work.
-Leaves-of-absence are included in a five year timeframe.
+Leaves-of-absence are included in a five-year timeframe.